Crunchygrunt/Email_RL/README.md

 ## 🏗️ Architecture

-Two halves, one pipeline: the **top half** is the RL environment itself — an LLM agent making triage decisions against a reactive, adversarial inbox.
-The **bottom half** is what turns every one of those decisions into a queryable dataset — the part that makes this a data engineering project as much as an AI one.
-The dashed arrows in the middle are the seam: two telemetry hooks, one on each side of the WebSocket boundary, joined later by `email_id`.
+Three layers, one pipeline.
+The **top layer** is the RL environment itself — an LLM agent making triage decisions against a reactive, adversarial inbox.
+The **middle layer** is what turns every one of those decisions into a queryable dataset — the part that makes this a data engineering project as much as an AI one.
+The dashed arrows between them are the seam: two telemetry hooks, one on each side of the WebSocket boundary, joined later by `email_id`.
+The **bottom layer** is what keeps the other two honest on a schedule: a Prefect flow, triggered weekly by GitHub Actions, that drives an evaluation run through the top layer, rebuilds the warehouse in the middle layer, and pushes the results to this README and the live dashboard — no one at a keyboard required.

 <p align="center">
   <img src="docs/assets/architecture.svg" alt="Architecture diagram: AI/RL environment (LLM agent, run_episodes.py, EmailTriageEnvironment) on top, feeding through telemetry hooks into a DuckDB + dbt data warehouse below, orchestrated end to end by a scheduled Prefect pipeline" width="900">